Code-Institute-Submissions/The-Barkingham-Palace/readme.md

 - As the pet owner, I would like to know if the pet hotel is focused on safety so I can feel at ease.

-As the pet owner, I would like to know the price of the pet hotel so I can see if it fits my budget.
+- As the pet owner, I would like to know the price of the pet hotel so I can see if it fits my budget.

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 # Features